SaurabhSangpal/Salad-Chef/README.md

 Player timer shows up at bottom left/right.
 Game timer shows up at top right corner.

-## TODO
-Spawn boosters when player gives correct combination within 70% of customer waiting time.
+Player can earn boosters by serving the correct salad to a customer within 70% of their wait time.

+There are three different types of boosters __SPEED__, __POINTS__ and __TIME__.
+Speed booster gives you double speed for 10 seconds.
+Time booster adds 20 seconds to your time and point booster adds 10 points to your score.

-# Disclaimer
+## Disclaimer
 None of the images (except bar2.png) used in this game are created or owned by me.
 All of the images used in this game are licensed under a Creative Commons license.